SwikritiT/swaglabs-playwright/README.md

 PLAYWRIGHT_HEADLESS=false npm run test:e2e
 ```

 > **Note:** Currently, tests are configured to run only in the `chromium` browser.
-The steup for `firefox`, and `webkit` browser is also done in the config file but is commented.
-Please uncomment those lines if you want to run other browsers as well.
+The setup for `firefox`, and `webkit` browser is also done in the config file but is enabled only for CI.
+Please remove the check for CI if you want to run other browsers as well.
 One thing to note is depending on the operating system used extra host package installation might be necessary for correct browser to work

 ### 6. Run with a Single Worker